 Yes.
 The Honors Program is open to all undergraduates, and has been carefully designed to be compatible with the specific scheduling needs of students in the professional colleges.

 Yes.
 The Honors Program is designed to be compatible with very full schedules.
-Thus, for example, the Honors Seminars meet general education requirements and the Contract Courses do not add additional hours.
-Many Honors Program students double-major, do study abroad, are involved in athletics, theatre, service and other time consuming activities.
+For example, the Honors Seminars meet general education requirements and the Contract Courses do not add additional hours.
+Many Honors Program students double major, participate in study abroad, and are involved in athletics, theatre, service and other activities.

 What recognition do Honors Program graduates receive?